Skip to content

 Outlook

-Credit We continue to maintain an underweight stance given historically tight spreads and an oversupply of capital, with a preference for active, idiosyncratic and long/short credit opportunities as a way to capitalize on potential future volatility or buying dislocations.
+Credit We maintain an underweight stance given historically tight spreads and an oversupply of capital, with a preference for active, idiosyncratic and long/short credit opportunities as a way to capitalize on potential future volatility or buying dislocations.

 This outlook is provided to you for informational purposes and is not intended for redistribution.
 It shall not constitute an offer to sell or a solicitation of an offer to buy an interest in any investment product or fund.